ton-org/vanity/README.md

 # TON Vanity

-Blazingly fast vanity-address generator for TON Blockchain.
-Uses OpenCL and is powered by many TON-specific optimizations.
-Chcek out [benchmarks](#benchmarks) and [optimizations](#optimizations) as well.
+A blazingly fast vanity address generator for the TON Blockchain.
+Built with OpenCL and powered by numerous TON-specific optimizations.
+Check out the [benchmarks](#benchmarks) and [optimizations](#optimizations) sections for more details.

 ## Quickstart

-Just clone the repository and run `src/generator.py`:
+Clone the repository and run `src/generator.py`:

 ```bash
 git clone https://github.com/ton-org/vanity